cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 When it comes to storage, all dates should be consistently stored in UTC without a zone offset.

-Localization should be done locally by the services that provide userinterfaces, if required.
+Localization should be done locally by the services that provide user interfaces, if required.

 Sometimes it can seem data is naturally represented using numerical timestamps, but this can introduce interpretation issues with precision - for example whether to represent a timestamp as 1460062925, 1460062925000 or 1460062925.000.&#x20;